Tito0123/SpaceInvadersProject/index.md

 # Overview

+This project is a version of the space invaders created by Tomohiro Nishikado for Taito.
+Our version is an adaptation of Michael Son’s Mbed Space Invaders.
+Michael Son’s Space Invaders is the foundation upon which we built our game, and the features we implemented to make our game unique are listed below:

 1. Joystick/IMU: Micheal Son's game uses a navigation switch to browse through the game menu and control the ship.
 Our version of the game uses both a joystick and an IMU for smoother movement and a more comfortable feel.
 Clicking the joystick also changes the color of the player.
 The link to the joystick can be found in the References/Citation Section.
 2. Pushbutton: Both versions of the game use a pushbutton to select an option on the menu screen and shoot missiles at the rows of enemies.
 3. Speakers: Our version of the game utilizes a speaker and a class D amplifier to play sounds that are in sync with the game (e.g., victory/losing sound, game menu sound, missile fired sound, e.t.c).
 This feature is not present in Micheal Son's game.
 The links to the sounds we used are in the References/Citation section.
 Finally, It is also important to note that while recreating our version, the sound files (.wave files) need to be saved in a folder called "wavfiles," which should be stored on the SD card.